OiBoii/Interactive-Lab-Hub/Project/readme.md

 * **Lights:** I chose the RGB LED strips because they would be much more convinient to use without a breadboard.
 * **Buttons:** 16 transparent arcade buttons for the top plate + one on the side.
 The buttons don't have to be entirely clear, but it is important that they are at least somewhat seathrough so that the LED lights could be seen.
 This is important not just for decorative purposes - it is also crucial because the light is going to indicate the type of feedback the button is providing (on click, continuous output, etc.)

-## BREADBOARD PROTOTYPE DESIGN

-Mkaing this was a breeze. the prototype includes an array 4 buttons (1 line from the array) and 4 potentiometers
-Code:
-Fritzing Schematic:
-Picture circuit:
-Video:

 ## CIRCUIT DESIGN
 This circuit is incredibly simple (or so I thought).
 Here is the pin layout: